 It even ups the ante with itself with the much vaunted Boss Armors.
 Each Gear has special armors from a specific boss.
 Now let us list the prerequisites on how to obtain it:

 Defeat the boss and get the drop.
 Problem: Bosses rarely spawn more than three times per 24 hour period, and the drop rate of said armor is 0.002%.
-Not to mention it's hard... since it's a boss.
-Did I mention that this drop is an unfinished version?
-Oh, and by the way, most of the bosses spawn in areas where the two opposing nations can access, which is why some Boss Hunts end up as PVP Camping Contests...
+And it's hard since it's a boss.
+And this drop is an unfinished version, and most of the bosses spawn in areas where the two opposing nations can access, which is why some Boss Hunts end up as PVP Camping Contests.

 Find a corresponding item to combine with the unfinished version.
 Problem: said drop, although more available than the bosses also has a low rate: 0.008% rate.